-The CAPER is an annual report to HUD and the community about accomplishments and progress toward Consolidated Plan goals during the program year.
-The City also reports on the beneficiaries of projects and programs which received HUD funding to demonstrate compliance with civil rights requirements and ensure at least 70% of funding has benefitted low- to moderate-income neighborhoods or individuals.
+The CAPER is a program year-end annual report about accomplishments and progress toward ConPlan goals during the program year.
+The City also reports on the beneficiaries of projects and programs which received HUD funding to demonstrate compliance with civil rights requirements and ensure at least 70% of CDBG funding and all of HOME funding has benefitted low- to moderate-income households.
 CAPERs are due 90 days after the close of the program year unless granted an extension by HUD.